 Victorian Bakers - BBC 2 Television Series

-YES - John Foster IS one of the Victorian Bakers from the BBC television series.
+John Foster, Our managing director IS one of the Victorian Bakers from the BBC television series.

 Harpreet Baura-Singh, a high class specialist cake baker from London.

 John Foster, Director of a large commercial bakery based in Yorkshire.

 Duncan Glendinning , a specialist environmentally sensitive artisan baker from Bath.

 John Swift, from a traditional family bakery from rural Shropshire.